-I was able to grab Schwarber at his initial +900 at Bovada before his odds seriously moved.
+I was able to grab Schwarber at his initial +900 before his odds seriously moved.
 I pretty much like anyone with very poor odds in a competition such as this one, but Schwarber does have some things going in his favor.
 He will benefit from a first-round matchup against Alex Bregman — perhaps the least powerful of the eight competitors.
 If he gets past Bregman, he’ll face either Jesus Aguilar or Rhys Hoskins in the semifinal.
 Both have lots of power, but both are also unproven guys whom Schwarber can certainly beat.

 Matt LaMarca: Jesus Aguilar +500